-Ted Evans begins his ninth year as head coach of Armstrong Atlantic State University, where he has led the Pirates to six NCAA Championships appearances in the last seven seasons, including advancing to the NCAA Regional final in 2007, and four years of national NFCA DII rankings to end the season out of those seven seasons.
+Ted Evans begins his 10th year as head coach of Armstrong Atlantic State University for the 2014 season, where he has led the Pirates to seven NCAA Championships appearances in the last eight seasons, including advancing to the NCAA DII World Series in 2013.

-In eight seasons as head coach of the Pirates, Evans has compiled a 258-157 overall head coaching record.
+In nine seasons as head coach of the Pirates, Evans has compiled a 302-167-1 overall head coaching record.

 The Pirates had an outstanding 2012 season, winning the Peach Belt Conference regular season title with a 19-1 league mark and hosting an NCAA Southeast Regional for the first time in program history.
 Coach Evans was named the PBC Coach of the Year for the first time in his career and the team featured consensus first-team All-American second baseman April Jowers and All-Region selections Shelby Duff, Megan Barnwell, Baillie Temples and Heather Walker.
 Armstrong finished the year ranked No. 17 in the NFCA Top 25 after achieving a high national rank of No. 6.